‘Zsolt Asztalos, Memory: an Act or Construction?’, by Anne Murray

 Remembrance, video installation, mixed materials, Zsolt Asztalos, 2016-2020

 Memories are constructions.
 We build them out of fragmented details.
 These details can be found in different parts of the brain; in accordance with our current objectives, we recreate the topical version of a past event.
 This text by the artist is printed alongside model 15 of Zsolt Asztalos’s Memory Models’ Exhibition at the Kiscelli Museum in Budapest.
-Model 15 is composed of a series of frames, each shaped differently as if the geometry of thought has changed with the passing of time or reflection.
+Model 15 comprises a series of frames, each shaped differently as if the geometry of thought has changed with the passing of time or reflection.

-There are 45 memory models and combined texts in the exhibition along with 5 video projections as an overall large scale installation.
-“Based on various professional sources, I edited and formulated in my own words the findings of memory research that interested me the most,” writes Asztalos in an email.
+The exhibition has 45 memory models, combined texts, and 5 video projections as a large-scale installation.
+Based on various professional sources, I edited and formulated in my own words the findings of memory research that interested me the most, writes Asztalos.
 This dark nave of the ruins of a Baroque monastery church becomes a theater of the mind, a laboratory for memory construction.
-Frames of wood are placed side by side forming the legs of tables arranged at varying heights, from a piece of wood balanced on wood wedges at floor level to the frames as legs at an average table height.
+Wood frames are placed side by side, forming the legs of tables arranged at varying heights, from a piece of wood balanced on wood wedges at floor level to the frames as legs at an average table height.

-This abstract language reminds one of El Lissitzky or even further back to scientific models of our solar system, or gyroscopes.
+This abstract language reminds one of El Lissitzky or even further back to scientific models of our solar system or gyroscopes.
 These works evoke memory as an act, a placing of parts together, rediscovering elements as a periodic table of signs and events.

 The large ‘nave’ holds all 45 models, while the entryway marks a pathway with shelves and projections.
-Asztalos describes this, There are 5 video screenings at the entrance of the exhibition.
-I asked 5 different people to remember their lives from their childhood to the present.
-I asked them not to talk about it in words, just to think inside them.
+Asztalos describes this; There are 5 video screenings at the entrance of the exhibition.
+I asked 5 people to remember their lives from childhood to the present.
+I asked them not to talk about it in words, to think inside them.
 These are static videos, but the individuals’ internal experiences are as moving stories.
 These videos are screened onto boards set on storage shelves.
 It’s kind of like we’re in a warehouse.

-These large video projections at the entrance, become portraits, memories themselves, frames within frames, they are projected onto boards that are not always the same size as the image.
-The extra space alongside the protagonists, a band of white, suggests an unpredictable element, a casual association of one portrait to another, one overlapping the space of another.
-I associate this element of imperfection with one of the texts in the interior of the nave which is written next to model 8, In our brain, there are no designated memory spaces that serve to store memories in a given format.
-From time to time, we connect certain memory fragments to create a memory.
-The secret to the survival of our memories is that every once in a while we recreate them all over again.
+I associate this element of imperfection with one of the texts in the interior of the nave, which is written next to model 8; in our brain, there are no designated memory spaces that serve to store memories in a given format.
+Occasionally, we connect certain memory fragments to create a memory.
+The secret to our memories’ survival is that we recreate them all over again every once in a while.

 Memory Model 35, installation, mixed materials Zsolt Asztalos, 2019-2020

 Here, Asztalos taps into the connecting thread of our human civilization, the memory process as both an act and a construction, a shared composition of time, society, and individuals.
 I think we’ve always adapted our present to the past.
 We either confronted it or wanted to approach it.
-The point is that it has always been a point of reference, and in that sense, time has always been an important consideration, says Asztalos.
+The point is that it has always been a point of reference, and in that sense, the time has always been an important consideration, says Asztalos.

 Remembering is really our present state in the light of the past.
 The real events that took place are a kind of inspiration to write a standalone version of them that only partially fits the original story.
-Memories are about us on the one hand, and the events that have taken place on the other.
+Memories are about us on the one hand and the events that have taken place on the other.
 Which events we select, how to make memories out of them, how to write them down, and how to edit them from time to time, they are always about our current state, our current world.
 Elsewhere, memory is also related to our vision, he explains.

-Asztalos reminds me that with memory there are other factors of importance, Forgetting is an important part of the process of remembering.
+Asztalos reminds me that with memory, there are other factors of importance.
+Forgetting is an important part of the process of remembering.
 Forgetting helps to construct memories.
 It’s like an eraser for an artist.
-A graphic artist not only draws with a pencil, but also sometimes erases in order to create his image.
+A graphic artist draws with a pencil and sometimes erases to create his image.
 I think that collective and personal forgetfulness interact back and forth and are shaped by similar processes.
-A social system can shape an individual’s memory, but it can also be true backwards.
-That is, great historical eras can push the memory of the individual into oblivion, but the individual can also affect the memory of the masses at any time.

 His words recall Socrates and Sappho in my mind.
 These thinkers’ unique contributions appear as reverberations in contemporary culture.
 Socrates’ thoughts and words passed on through his students, and Sappho’s fragments infiltrated as platitudes and idioms, whose sources we have all but forgotten.

-I suddenly remember walking with him past the Ministry of Agriculture in Budapest where he pointed out the bullet holes on its walls, a memorial to the Hungarian Revolution of 1956.
-I reflect on our exchange about what it was like to live in Hungary up until 1989 when it transitioned from a Soviet to a democratic regime.
+I suddenly remember walking with him past the Ministry of Agriculture in Budapest, where he pointed out the bullet holes on its walls, a memorial to the Hungarian Revolution of 1956.
+I reflect on our exchange about what it was like to live in Hungary up until 1989, when it transitioned from a Soviet to a democratic regime.

 He explained that it was not so strict in Hungary as in other places, and then he paused.
-I imagine his internal reflections in that moment, a flood of memory much like in these video portraits, his Remembrance series 1-5; then, a contemporary platitude comes to mind, birthed from the celebrity artist Marina Abramovic, the artist is present.
+I imagine his internal reflections at that moment, a flood of memory much like in these video portraits, his Remembrance series 1-5; then, a contemporary platitude comes to mind, birthed from the celebrity artist Marina Abramovic, the artist is present.
 Asztalos is not often talkative, but he is eternally present in his gaze and his reconnecting, reconstruction, and acts of memory production, along with his own active forgetting, which is unknown to us.

 As an artist who has spent several years researching the past and the path society constructs through a canon of knowledge as a combined memory system, this work is a natural consequence to his ongoing research.

-Asztalos concludes his thoughts,We also always write the future from the experiences of the past according to our current state.
+Asztalos concludes his thoughts, We also always write the future from the experiences of the past according to our current state.
 So, our vision cannot be separated from our memory either.

 [1] https://www.theleidencollection.com/artwork/portrait-of-a-seated-woman-with-her-hands-clasped/